 Conclusion

-In terms of TVs, 4K units are likely to be most appealing.
-Picture quality can be determined by many factors other than resolution, since any TV can claim 4K status nowadays.
+In terms of TVs, 4K units are likely to be the most appealing.
+Since any TV can now claim to be 4K, there are many other factors that can determine picture quality.
 Only if you are seated very close to the TV will you notice the difference between 4K and 1080p.